 Clinical integration refers to the coordination of care across multiple services to improve the overall value of care provided to patients.
-It is an approach to command better outcomes and reduce costs, with proven value for patients, physicians, employers, healthcare systems, and payers alike.
+It is a patient-centric and physician-led approach to command better outcomes and reduce costs, with proven value for patients, physicians, employers, health care systems, and payers alike.

 - Recognition as one of our premier physicians across more than 50 specialties

 - A focus on physician well-being and satisfaction as a critical component to patient care